 Plantar fasciitis is a painful condition that results in excruciating heel pain.
 It’s often a chronic foot pain condition that’s caused by tiny tears and strains to the plantar fascia, which is the long ligament that runs along the bottom of your foot.
 Plantar fasciitis is most common among people between 40 and 60.
 You may be at risk for the condition if you:

-Your northern New Jersey podiatrist offers a number of treatments for plantar fasciitis ranging from lifestyle changes and orthotics to physical therapy and extracorporeal shockwave therapy.
+Your foot doctor in Clifton offers a number of treatments for plantar fasciitis ranging from lifestyle changes and orthotics to physical therapy and extracorporeal shockwave therapy.
 But if your pain is still significant after six months of these conservative treatments, Dr. Velimir Petkov may recommend plantar fasciitis surgery.

 Request For ConsultationBOOK CONSULTATION